 Prerequisite: Graduate standing, or permission of instructor for undergraduates with a C or better in an undergraduate materials course.
 Theory and application of experimental techniques to characterize hard and soft materials including metals, ceramics, polymers, and composites.
 Techniques include scanning and transmission electron microscopy, X-ray and neutron diffraction, thermal analysis, and mechanical testing.
 Course includes lectures, lab visits with demonstrations, and projects.
 (Sp)

 CH E 5243.
 Biochemical Engineering.3 Credit Hours.

 (Crosslisted with BME 5243) Prerequisite: CH E 3123 or permission of instructor.
 Current bioprocesses for reaction and separation with emphasis on fundamental principles of chemical engineering, biochemistry, and microbiology.
 (Sp)

 CH E 5293.
 Transport in Biological Systems.3 Credit Hours.

 (Crosslisted with AME 5293 and BME 5293) Prerequisite: 3123 or permission of instructor.
 Theoretical and practical aspects of transport phenomena in living organisms and biomedical technologies.
 Applications include hemorheology, drug delivery, extracorporeal circulation, and artificial organs.
 (Irreg.)

 (Crosslisted with BME) Prerequisite: graduate standing or permission of instructor.
 Examines the background and recent advances in the science of combining multiple cell types with an appropriate support to provide a construct that can replace or support damaged tissue.
 (Irreg.)

-Prerequisite: graduate standing or permission.
-Nomenclature, synthesis, structure and properties of high polymers, survey of production, processing and uses of commercial polymeric materials.
+Prerequisite: Graduate standing or permission of instructor.
+Nomenclature, synthesis, structure, and properties of high polymers, survey of production, processing and uses of commercial polymeric materials.
 (Sp)